 Every month, the Equity and Inclusion Advancement Committee at MESD sends out a newsletter that includes relevant information on factoids; key figures in diversity, equity and inclusion; local restaurants and cafes owned by people of color in the community; and articles of interest.
-This is a list of information shared in newsletters sent during the 2018-19 and 2019-20 school years.
+This page includes relevant information shared in newsletters sent during the 2018-19 and 2019-20 school years.